Ohm's Law Resistance Calculator: Calculate Resistance from Voltage and Current

 How do you calculate resistance from voltage and current?

-To calculate resistance, divide voltage by current: R = V / I. For example, if a circuit has 12 volts and 2 amperes, the resistance is R = 12 V / 2 A = 6 Ω. Make sure to use consistent units (volts for voltage, amperes for current).
+Use the formula R = V / I, where V is voltage in Volts and I is current in Amperes.
+For example, if a circuit has 12 volts and draws 2 amperes, then R = 12 / 2 = 6 Ohms.
+Ensure you use consistent units for accurate results.

 Conclusion